 This Policy does not form part of terms of employment and may be amended from time to time.

 Review

-The Board will review the effectiveness of this Policy on an annual basis.
+Spark Management will review this Policy on an annual basis and the Board will review the effectiveness of this Policy on every 3 years.